kang-cao-corgi/coj/notes.md

     - "from the dust of the ground", repeated on Day 6
     -  the man became a living being
 2. creating man and woman [Ge1:27-28](https://www.blueletterbible.org/niv/gen/1/27/s_1027)
+   - "male and female he created them" plural
+   - Adam is not the first human; "Be fruitful and increase in number"
 3. making man ***a living being*** [Ge2:7](https://www.blueletterbible.org/niv/gen/2/7/s_2007)
+   - "God formed a man from the dust of the ground" is the repeat of [Ge1:27](https://www.blueletterbible.org/niv/gen/1/27/s_1027)(day 6 of creation of man), a summary of Genesis 1
+   - "breathed into his nostrils the breath of life" occuring time after, the process of how a man became living being
+   - break the sentence, referring to 2 separate time point
+   - ***PJ: "This is the only way of how we <u>reconcile with science</u> that how men were dated such a long time ago"***

 "dust comes from water" [2Pe3:5](https://www.blueletterbible.org/niv/2pe/3/5/s_1159005)